The Culture of Gift-Giving in Nowruz: Traditions and Innovations

 From a psychological perspective, Nowruz gift-giving reinforces social bonds.
 It is a ritual that reminds families and communities of their interconnectedness.
 The giver gains a sense of generosity and renewal, while the receiver feels recognized and valued.

-Even in the diaspora, this tradition acts as a cultural anchor, keeping the spirit of Nowruz alive across generations.
+Even in the diaspora, this tradition acts as a cultural anchor.
+It keeps the spirit of Nowruz alive across generations.
+The act of giving becomes a bridge that connects hearts, transcending distance and time.

 Balancing Tradition and Innovation

-The beauty of Nowruz gift-giving lies in its flexibility:
+The beauty of Nowruz gift-giving lies in its flexibility.
+It allows for both tradition and modernity to coexist harmoniously.
+Here are some examples:

 A simple fresh banknote placed in the Quran by a grandparent preserves tradition.